Also known as

 What does it look like?

-Deciduous or semi-evergreen shrub to 4 m with stems that are erect or slightly arching, covered with dense brown downy hairs when young, are hairless brownish-grey with mature, and often covered in sooty mould.
+Deciduous or semi-evergreen shrub (<4 m) with stems that are erect or slightly arching, covered with dense brown downy hairs when young, are hairless brownish-grey with mature, and often covered in sooty mould.
 Shiny pale-green leaves (13-25 x 7-15 mm) crowded or bunched along stems have thin hairs on top when young but are hairless when mature.
-Clusters of 1-4 small whitish to pale pink flowers appear from November to December, followed by shiny orange-red or scarlet berries (5-10 mm long).
+Clusters of 1-4 small whitish to pale pink flowers (Nov-Dec) are followed by shiny orange-red or scarlet berries (5-10 mm long).

 Are there any similar species?

 Cotoneaster glaucophyllus, C. franchetii, and C. divaricatus are similar.